Dec 10, 2024

 Class Attendance

 Regular attendance at class, laboratory, and other appointments for which credit is given is expected of all students.
 Irregularities in attendance should be promptly explained by the student to the appropriate instructors.
 The attendance policy for each course is the prerogative of the individual instructor.
-Non-attendance does not constitute a drop or withdrawal, however, in accordance with the Department of Education, students who do not regularly attend in the first two weeks of the semester, must be dropped at the request of the instructor.
+Non-attendance does not constitute a drop or withdrawal, however, in accordance with the Department of Education, students who do not regularly attend in the first two weeks (or first 5 days in 7 week terms) of the semester, must be dropped at the request of the instructor.

 Students should not be attending and participating in courses in which they are not officially registered.